-Observables in a remote interface are reactive streams of Event
+Observables in a remote interface are reactive streams of Event instances in

 Swift that, when connected to a Web Frame, can push data to the web